Cinemart

 Cinemart is a Czech film company founded in 1992 as Lucernafilm.
 It changed to its current name in 1995.
 Cinemart was a minor film distributor with only 1% share on the market.
 It changed when Cinemart took over US partners of Bontonfilm becoming one of largest film distribution companies in the Czech Republic.
+They are the current distributors for Universal Pictures films in the Czech Republic and Slovakia.

-As of 2020 Cinemart holds 25% market share being the largest Czech film distributor.
+As of 2022 Cinemart holds 34.5% market share being the largest Czech film distributor.